nextcloud/encryption-recovery-tools/README.md

 For further information have a look at the [**README**](./server-side-encryption/README.md) of the script.

+## Security Warning

+The main goal of the Nextcloud Encryption Recovery Tools is to recover the contents of encrypted files in case there is a catastrophic failure.
+For that reason, the recovery scripts **do not** cryptographically verify the integrity of the files while processing them in order to be able to recover the contents of as many encrypted files as possible.

 ## Testing

 The compatibility with Nextcloud releases is tested with [PHPUnit](https://phpunit.de).